Title inspired by the Monty Python sketch.

 Adapted from https://www.linkedin.com/pulse/what-good-new-born-baby-shubham-rawat,

+"It was during the winter of 1840.
 One of the greatest scientists of all time, Michael Faraday, was invited to give a lecture about his recent discovery in the field of electro-magnetism at one of the most prestigious universities in England.
 He was about to show a simple mechanism that would change how humans will live forever.
 He illustrated, when a magnet was placed inside a spiral coil, it resulted in generation of electric current.
 The charge wasn’t big enough to light a bulb, or help in any practical way at the time.
 However, it was there.
-After the presentation, someone came up to Faraday and said “Sir, I like the concept but what good is it in a practical world?“ to which he replied with a smile, “What good is a new born baby?”
-Faraday later developed the electric generator by using that same principle.
-That same principle is used today to generate huge amounts of electricity in our modern world, without which, our lives would be unimaginable.
+After the presentation, a lady from the audience came up to Faraday and said “Sir, I like the concept, but what good is it in a practical world?“ to which he replied with a smile, “Well madam, what good is a new born baby?”
+Faraday later developed the electric generator by using that same principle that he had demonstrated.
+That same principle is used today to generate huge amounts of electricity in our modern world, without which, our lives would be unimaginable, even unsupportable.
 We, today, are still surrounded by people who still want to know what good is a new born baby.

 Leaving aside the consideration that accumulating knowledge for its own sake is a natural human (and adaptive) drive, nobody can predict what use any given piece of new knowledge may be in the future.